samjaninf/OFN-User-Guide---Master/advanced-features/README.md

 # Advanced Features

-The [Basic Features](../basic-features/) chapter steps through the fundamental features required to setup a profile or shop on OFN.
+The [Basic Features](../basic-features/) chapter steps through the fundamental features required to setup a profile or shop on Harvest To Order.
 Once you have familiarised yourself with these basic functionalities you can explore some of the more advanced features here.

 ### Your Profile

-* Make producer profiles searchable by product category in the OFN directories.
+* Make producer profiles searchable by product category in the Harvest To Order directories.
 [Read more](your-profile/making-a-producer-profile-searchable-by-product-category.md)
 * Transferring ownership of a profile from one user to another.
 [Read more](your-profile/transfer-ownership.md)

 ### Products